Go to the Nature Institute’s home page

 phases of life

-It has become increasingly clear in recent years that, quite apart from its cytoskeleton and membrane-bound organelles (Chapter 4), the fluid cytoplasm in each cell is elaborately and “invisibly” organized.
+It has become increasingly clear in recent years that, quite apart from its cytoskeleton and membrane-bound organelles (Chapter 4, “The Sensitive, Dynamic Cell”) the fluid cytoplasm in each cell is elaborately and “invisibly” organized.
 Various macromolecular complexes and other molecules, in more or less defined mixes, congregate in specific locations and sustain a collective identity, despite being unbounded by any sort of membrane.
 Here we’re looking at significant structure, or organization, without even a pretense of mechanically rigid form.
 How do cells manage that?

 The problem was framed this way by Anthony Hyman from the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden, Germany, and Clifford Brangwynne from the Department of Chemical and Biological Engineering at Princeton University: